BlockDevsUnited/NFT-Tutorial/README.md

 - Go to [Rinkeby Etherscan](https://rinkeby.etherscan.io/) and search for the address that was printed.
 - If the `address` opens up on etherscan, you have deployed your first NFT 🎉
 - Go to the transaction details by clicking on the transaction hash, check that there was a token transfered to your address
+- If the NFT token doesn't show up in your wallet, click on import token and enter your contract address, remember that the decimals should be set to 0.
+- Yay!
+Now go to #showcase channel in Discord and share the screenshot of your newly formed NFT.